clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 expected to always increase, even if the new mix is undoing an earlier change.

-If you have been tracking your workspace with git, you can restore the mix to an earlier state.
-However, be careful when "rewriting history" if you have published the mix content to users already.
+If you have been tracking your workspace with Git, you can restore the mix to an earlier state.
+However, be careful when rewriting the history of your repo if you have published the mix content to users already.

 Use the following command with the the *--upstream-version* flag to update the upstream version of |CL| used as a base for the mix: